Joyce Mbui

-Joyce Mbui, is a Kenyan lawyer, who is a Partner at Coulson Harney LLP, a law firm, based in Nairobi, Kenya's capital city.
-Coulson Harney LLP, is a member of the Bowman Law Firm Network, headquartered in Johannesburg, South Africa, with offices in Cape Town, Dar es Salaam, Durban, Kampala and Nairobi.
+Joyce Mbui, is a Kenyan lawyer, who is a partner at Coulson Harney LLP, a law firm, based in Nairobi, Kenya's capital city.
+Coulson Harney LLP is a member of the Bowman Law Firm Network, headquartered in Johannesburg, South Africa, with offices in Cape Town, Dar es Salaam, Durban, Kampala and Nairobi.

-Ms Joyce Mbui is qualified as an English solicitor of England and Wales as well as an advocate of the High Court of Kenya.
+Mbui is qualified as an English solicitor of England and Wales as well as an advocate of the High Court of Kenya.
 She is a member of the Law Society of Kenya and the Law Society of England and Wales.

 Background and education

 Mbui was born circa 1986, in Kenya.
-She attended Precious Blood Girls High School, in the Riruta neighborhood of Nairobi, where she obtained her High School Diploma.
+She attended Precious Blood Girls High School in the Riruta neighborhood of Nairobi, where she obtained her high school diploma.

-She was admitted to the University of Leicester, where she graduated with a Bachelor of Laws degree.
-She then enrolled in the Legal Practice Course at The Nottingham Trent University.
+She graduated from the University of Leicester with a Bachelor of Laws degree.
+She then enrolled in the Legal Practice Course at the Nottingham Trent University.
 Having passed that course, she was admitted to the English Bar.

 She went on to obtain a Master of Science degree in Real Estate, from the University of Reading.
-Joyce Mbui is also a member of the Kenya Bar, having successfully completed the Advocates Training Programme, at the Kenya School of Law.
+Mbui is also a member of the Kenya Bar, having successfully completed the Advocates Training Programme, at the Kenya School of Law.